osmphp/admin/docs/05-specifications/01-objects.md

 If a property is shown in a grid, it's implicitly filterable and sortable, except virtual properties.
 If a grid shows a formula rather than a property, it's also neither filterable nor sortable.

 If a property is filterable or sortable, it also has an explicit column in the underlying table.

+You may more make properties filterable only in the specific application area using `#[Filterable(Api::class)]` syntax.

 ## Search